|Become a Senior Care Pharmacist|

 ASCP membership allows you to take advantage of substantial discounts on our many publications and products designed specifically for consultant pharmacists at the ASCP Store.
 Specific recommendations for new consultants include:

-The Consultant Pharmacist® is the official peer-reviewed journal of ASCP.
-It is dedicated exclusively to the medication needs of the elderly in all settings, including adult day care, ambulatory care, assisted living, community, hospice, and nursing facilities.
+The Senior Care Pharmacist® is the official peer-reviewed journal of ASCP.
+It is dedicated exclusively to the medication needs of older adults in all settings, including adult day care, ambulatory care, assisted living, community, hospice, and nursing facilities.
 This award-winning journal is an invaluable member benefit of ASCP.

 Attend an ASCP Meeting

-Attending a national, regional or local ASCP Meeting is another great way to network and learn more about becoming a consultant.
+Attending a national or regional ASCP Meeting is another great way to network and learn more about becoming a consultant.
 You’ll also receive continuing education credit while learning the latest information about senior care and consultant pharmacy from national thought leaders in this sector.
 See the full listing of upcoming meetings.

 Attend an ASCP Webinar